strozfriedberg/jenkins-build-parser/README.md

 `jenkins_build_parser.log`.
 For example, if there is more than one userID found in a build file, a warning containing the file path of the config file will be logged.

-If you encounter any errors, reach out to Julia Paluch on Slack or over email at julia.paluch@strozfriedberg.com.
+If you encounter any errors, feel free to open an issue.